A Unified Power-Setpoint Tracking Algorithm for Utility-Scale PV Systems with Power Reserves and Fast Frequency Response Capabilities: Modeling and Control Methodologies

 \begingroup \endgroup

 Because this is a real-time non-linear curve-fitting, irradiance intermittency and measurement noise can impact the algorithm's convergence.
-Therefore, this work proposes the addition of saturation factors ($\Delta G_{\mathrm{max}}$, $\Delta T_{\mathrm{max}}$) to the parameter updates from each LM iteration.
-The saturation helps to maintain the curve-fitting convergence in case of a poor measurement window.
-Furthermore, the estimated irradiance is limited to its nominal value of 1000 W/m$^{2}$.
+Therefore, this work proposes the addition of saturation factors ($\Delta G_{\mathrm{max}}$, $\Delta T_{\mathrm{max}}$) and a maximum irradiance threshold to the parameter updates from each LM iteration.
+The saturation factors and the irradiance threshold help to maintain the curve-fitting convergence in case of a poor measurement window.
+The saturation factors are defined based on the maximum expected changes in irradiance and temperature that may be experienced by the solar array, whereas the irradiance threshold is based on the maximum expected irradiance.
+References \cite{marion2014new}, \cite{EPRIdata}, and \cite{marcos2011irradiance} can be used for finding appropriate values.
+In this work, the estimated irradiance threshold is set to the nominal value of 1000 W/m$^{2}$.
+However, this value can be boosted to higher limits such as 1100 or 1200 W/m$^{2}$ to account for edge-of-cloud lens effects.

-Here, the following strategy is proposed for the update of the damping parameter ($\lambda$).
-First, the squared residual $(\bm{y_{i}}- \hat{\bm{y_{i}}})^2$ is compared for three different sets of damping values: $a\lambda$, $\lambda/a$, and $\lambda$.
-If the smallest residual is obtained by updating the parameters with a higher damping value, then the new damping value is set as $a\lambda$.
-If the smallest is obtained by decreasing the damping, then the new damping is set as $\lambda/a$.
+Here, the following strategy is proposed for the update of the damping parameter ($\eta$).
+First, the squared residual $(\bm{y_{i}}- \hat{\bm{y_{i}}})^2$ is compared for three different sets of damping values: $a\eta$, $\eta/a$, and $\eta$.
+If the smallest residual is obtained by updating the parameters with a higher damping value, then the new damping value is set as $a\eta$.
+If the smallest is obtained by decreasing the damping, then the new damping is set as $\eta/a$.
 Otherwise, the damping value is maintained.
-Note that in this work the MPPE does not need an external ripple for achieving satisfactory curve-fitting performance.
+Finding the best strategy for updating the LM damping parameter is a well-researched topic in the literature.
+The approach is normally heuristic-based.
+The strategy presented in this paper is similar to approaches found in \cite{gavin2019levenberg}, \cite{nielsen1999damping}, and \cite{long2020diesel}.
+Besides, note that in this work the MPPE does not need an external ripple for achieving satisfactory curve-fitting performance.
 This is because the model is combined with a P\&O-based technique, which naturally provides the necessary oscillation around the operating point for a measurement window with enough curve-length coverage.